 Gypsnow is a powdered gypsum plaster that's terrific for faking objects—concrete, cinder blocks, bricks—that are lightweight, fragile, and will be destroyed on camera.
 The light weight and fraility of cured Gypsnow make it exceptionally safe to destroy around talent and crew.

-It's also frequently used to build miniatures that will be destroyed on camera and to simulate impact effects.
+It's frequently used to build miniatures that will be destroyed on camera and to simulate impact effects.

 Sold in fifty (50) pound bags.

 NEW FORMULA MIXING INSTRUCTIONS

 Gypsnow expands rapidly with the addition of water.
 Due to its rapid expansion, the maximum recommended mix for any one pour is five gallons.

 The following quantities of Gypsnow and water will expand to just over the top of a five (5) gallon pail:

 9 lbs Gypsnow + 1.3 gallons water.
 Use warm NOT hot water.